Mike Fries: Early life and education

 Fries grew up in Los Angeles, California as the sixth of eight children.
 His father, Charles Fries, was a film and television producer.
 Fries attended Wesleyan University, where he earned his B.A., and went on to earn an M.B.A. degree from Columbia Business School.

 Business career

 Fries started his career as an investment banker.
-In 1990, he became the fifth employee of United International Holdings which later became UnitedGlobalCom Inc. He eventually served as President and CEO of UnitedGlobalCom from 2004 until it merged with Liberty Media International in 2005, forming Liberty Global.
+In 1990, he became the fifth employee of United International Holdings which later became UnitedGlobalCom Inc. In 1995, he was the president of the company's Asia-Pacific holdings, which included (for example) a 49% stake in a microwave relay network spanning fourteen cities in Hunan province.
+He eventually served as President and CEO of UnitedGlobalCom from 2004 until it merged with Liberty Media International in 2005, forming Liberty Global.
 Upon the merger, Fries was appointed President and CEO of Liberty Global in June 2005 and serves as a member of its two-person executive committee along with John C. Malone.

 In 2017, Fries was appointed Executive Chairman of Liberty Latin America.
 He serves on the corporate boards of Grupo Televisa and Lionsgate Entertainment.
 Additionally, he serves as trustee for CableLabs, The Cable Center, and The Paley Center for Media, and is the Digital Communications Governor and Steering Committee Member of the World Economic Forum.